Dhiptanshu/BiomassAI/README.md

     #### Using Ngrok
     1. Download and install ngrok from [ngrok.com](https://ngrok.com).
     2. Open a terminal/command prompt.
-    3. Run the following command:
+    3.  *(Optional)* If ngrok is not in your PATH, navigate to the folder where you unzipped it:
         ```bash
+        cd C:\path\to\ngrok
+        ```
+    4. Run the following command:
+        ```bash
         ngrok http 8000
         ```
-    4. Copy the `https` URL provided in the output (e.g., `https://random-name.ngrok-free.app`).
+    5. Copy the `https` URL provided in the output (e.g., `https://random-name.ngrok-free.app`).
-    5. Open this URL on your mobile device to access the app with camera permissions enabled.
+    6. Open this URL on your mobile device to access the app with camera permissions enabled.

 ## Key Features
 *   **Automated Verification**: Uses MobileNetV2 to automatically detect tree and biomass presence in uploaded images.